 Digital transformation and the customer experience

-A new digital conscious
+A new digital consciousness

 Follow the data big row

 Behavioural data is the next big thing.
-Brands are taking advantage of these insights to improve their customer experience by using personalisation on a granular scale.
+Brands are taking advantage of these insights to improve their customer experience using personalisation on a granular scale.
 However, this is just the beginning.
 Some companies are reluctant to embrace digital transformation and the consequent personalisation approach.

 In Forrester’s Digital Transformation in the Age of the Customer report, only 9% of responding companies indicated they had implemented digital transformation to the degree that they felt gave them an advantage among their competitors.
-To companies looking to create a personalised experience and differentiate themselves from other brands, it is essential to understand the power of these new technologies.
+For companies looking to create a personalised experience and differentiate themselves from other brands, it is essential to understand the power of these new technologies.

 Firstly, personalised marketing is a two-way street.
 The customer provides needs and intentions through purchases, online browsing, and social media posts.
 In addition, the brand reacts with relevant and timely messages sent to the individual customer.
 But, the process requires a test-and-learn process; it starts by sending the first message and evaluating the results.
-Based on the first attempt, you should change the content and test it again.
+Finally, and based on the first attempt, you should change the content and test it again.
 It typically takes four to five attempts to refine a personalised trigger to capture 80% of its potential value.